How Points of Light Responds to Disasters

 Points of Light and its affiliates around the world work to activate, mobilize and engage people’s time, talent and resources to meet critical needs in disaster preparedness, response and recovery.
 We continue to take a lead role in long-term recovery efforts related to many recent disasters, including Hurricane Sandy and the Oklahoma tornadoes.

-In 2011 HandsOn Network affiliates engaged 68,000 disaster volunteers who served 775,000 hours in 24,745 projects producing an economic impact of $16.5 million.
+In 2012 HandsOn Network affiliates engaged 43,000 disaster volunteers who served 263,000 hours, producing an economic impact of $5.7 million.
 These volunteers were engaged through disaster partnerships, such as American Red Cross and Voluntary Organizations Active in Disaster (VOAD).

-Sixty-two percent of affiliates partner with American Red Cross and 43 percent of affiliates partner with VOAD to coordinate and mobilize volunteers.
-Points of Light was recognized as 2011 Member of the Year by VOAD.
+Fifty-nine percent of affiliates partner with American Red Cross and 41 percent of affiliates partner with VOAD to coordinate and mobilize volunteers.

 To help individuals prepare for disasters, Points of Light provides training to its affiliates and nonprofit partners to manage spontaneous volunteers through disaster boot camps and webinars, and executes the Good & Ready program to educate and mobilize individuals and families to prepare their own homes and communities.